Halkyn Castle: Grounds

 Of the original grounds of Halkyn Castle there is still a grand but mainly informal garden and a small park dating from when the house was constructed.
 Walks have been laid out through an informal ornamental woodland, a small formal terraced garden and a small ornamental walled garden.

 Listing

-Halkyn Castle is a grade II* listed building because it is and early example of a castellated mansion, which is still well preserved, which was built by an important practitioner of the style for an important regional aristocratic family.
+Halkyn Castle is a grade II* listed building as it is an early example of a castellated mansion, which is still well preserved, and was built by an important practitioner of the style for an equally significant regional aristocratic family.

 The parks and gardens are listed as Grade II in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.